 - Wash your hands often – Use soap and make sure you wash for at least 20 seconds.
 Use hand sanitizer if soap is not available.
 Avoid touching your face and eyes with unwashed hands.

-- Wear a cloth face covering – Masks help prevent people who have the illness (even if they do not have symptoms) from spreading it.
-Dispatchers will request that passengers wear a mask.
+- Wear a cloth face covering – Masks can help minimize the spread of airborne disease.
 Cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing or who cannot remove the mask on his/her own.
 If you do not feel comfortable transporting someone without a mask, please let the dispatch office know.

 Here are a few tips for using a cloth mask: